 More information about Uruguay is available on the Uruguay Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

-The Oriental Republic of Uruguay declared independence in 1825, and then secured independence in 1828, following a three-year conflict with the Empire of Brazil and the dissolution of its federation with Argentina.
+The Oriental Republic of Uruguay declared independence in 1825, and secured it in 1828, following a three-year conflict with the Empire of Brazil and the dissolution of its federation with Argentina.
 The United States and Uruguay established diplomatic relations in 1867.
-The relationship between the United States and Uruguay is strong.
-The two countries share a commitment to democracy, human rights, rule of law, sound economic policies, strong labor rights, and investment in people.
+Today the relationship between the United States and Uruguay is as strong as ever, based on a shared commitment to democracy, human rights, and rule of law.

 Uruguay has historically served as a consensus builder and mediator in international institutions.
 The country is consistently in the top 20 contributors of uniformed (military and police) peacekeepers to UN peacekeeping operations and the largest contributor among countries in Latin America.
 The United States values Uruguay’s participation as a contributor of troops, experts, police, and staff officers dedicated to improving security in the Democratic Republic of the Congo, the Golan Heights, and other locations throughout the world.
-The United States has provided $27.5 million since 2008 in training and equipment to build Uruguay’s capacity to support peace operations through the Global Peace Operations Initiative (GPOI), including vehicles, improvised explosive device (IED) jammers, helicopters, and night vision devices.
+Since 2008, the United States has provided over $35 million in training and equipment to build Uruguay’s capacity to support peacekeeping operations through the Global Peace Operations Initiative (GPOI), including vehicles, improvised explosive device (IED) jammers, helicopters, and night vision devices.

 The United States and Uruguay have invested significant resources over many decades to deepen people-to-people ties through a broad array of exchanges in education, culture, science and technology, and English language training, among others.
 The U.S. Embassy Public Affairs Section manages a robust portfolio of outreach and engagement programs focused on leadership, service, shared values and encouraging entrepreneurship.